 Would Waiting to See a Dentist Be Detrimental to Your Oral Health?

-The importance of treatment timeliness is another consideration when learning what is a dental emergency.
+The importance of treatment timeliness is another consideration when learning what a dental emergency is.
 How likely is it that you’re going to have an adverse outcome due to waiting?

 Consider some of the following situations: